BlainMaguire/devart-template/project_posts/2014-03-20-Preparations.md

 Here is an old video:
 https://www.youtube.com/watch?v=88JOPdSF8h4

-And here is one of my experients: https://www.youtube.com/watch?v=EAMRH5K8YXQ
+And here is one of my experiments: https://www.youtube.com/watch?v=EAMRH5K8YXQ

 Although I kept iterating and liked some of the results, I didn't really feel that they were fitting with the theme of pushing the boundries, so I basically went back to the drawing board.